firehydrant/terraform-provider-firehydrant/docs/resources/severity.md

 The following arguments are supported:

-* `slug` - (Required) The slug representing the priority.
+* `slug` - (Required) The slug representing the severity.
 It must be unique and only contain alphanumeric characters.
 The slug cannot be longer than 23 characters.
 * `description` - (Optional) A description for the severity.